Liberty Steel unit faces winding up petition

 This happened because its key lender, Greensill Capital, collapsed.

-The petition against Speciality Steel UK Limited was issued by HMRC on Tuesday this week, and is expected to be heard in late March.
+The petition against Speciality Steel UK Limited was issued by HMRC on Tuesday this week.

+A winding up petition is a form of legal action taken by a creditor, in this case HMRC, against a company that owes them money.
+If, during the court hearing, the company is deemed to be insolvent, a winding up order will be issued and an official receiver appointed to liquidate the company.

+The hearing in this case is not expected to take place until late March.

 A spokesman for GFG Alliance, Liberty Steel's parent company, said: "Our priority has been to protect thousands of jobs in the UK.